 - Low interest for an online savings account

-Chime is a great choice for people who want a basic online banking experience at a low cost.
+Chime is an award winning financial app and debit card.
+It is a great choice for people who want a basic online experience at a low cost.
 If all you need is a checking account that won’t nickel and dime you, you’ll feel right at home.

-However, if you’re looking for a more full-service online bank, you’ll have to look elsewhere.
-Many other online banks offer different account types, lending services, and investing services, allowing you to keep all your money in one place.
+However, if you’re looking for a more full-service online financial institution, you’ll have to look elsewhere.
+Many other online financial technology companies offer different account types, lending services, and investing services, allowing you to keep all your money in one place.